 What you’ll do: We are more than just exceptional lawyers here.
 We attract sparkling people from all backgrounds, who bring their own unique qualities, along with a collaborative approach, professional drive and a commitment to every client’s success.
 This is just one of the reasons we’re sure you will enjoy working with us.

 As a trainee, important cases will come your way from the get-go.
 You will work on everything from multimillion-pound deals to high-profile fraud cases, employment disputes to complex technology contracts.
 Our success is intrinsically linked to yours, so we’ll always have your back and help you realise your potential.

 The best advocates of our graduate careers are the trainees themselves.
-Visit https://graduates.addleshawgoddard.com/our-people/ to find out what four of them have to say about life at Addleshaw Goddard.
+See what some of them have to say about life at Addleshaw Goddard.